bitrise-io/addons-firebase-testlab/README.md

 ### Setup the environment

 Run the server setup flow from the root folder of the project.
-This will
 ```bash
 $ bitrise run setup-server
 ```

+This will:
+- build/rebuild the docker images
+- create, migrate and seed the development database

 ### Start the server and request a test